ahdis/ch-ems/input/pagecontent/profiles.md

+### Overview
+That figure illustrates the resources and their references to each other for which profiles are defined to represent the CH ELM laboratory report.

+{% include img.html img="profiles.png" caption="Fig. 6: Resource Overview" width="80%" %}

 ### Resource Profiles

-#### Resource Overview
-These figures illustrate the resources and their references to each other for which profiles are defined to represent the CH ELM laboratory report.

-{% include img.html img="profiles.png" caption="Fig. 6: Resource Overview" width="80%" %}

-{% include img.html img="service-request.png" caption="Fig. 7: Two variants of involved actors in the context of the ServiceRequest resource" width="80%" %}

 {% include list-profiles.xhtml %}